Canon 1100D vs 800D

 - More modern: Reflects 6 years of technical progress since the 1100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 800D is the clear winner of the contest (15 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 800D is the clear winner of the contest (17 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The review scores listed above should be treated with care, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.